Hishiro64/av1an-win-script/README.md

 #  🐦 Av1an Win Script

 A Windows Batch script that sets up [Av1an](https://github.com/master-of-zen/Av1an) with all its dependencies for AV1 in a portable workspace.
 It doesn't require building from source or modifying any path variables.
-Once installed, you can queue the input files to be encoded using the parameters you specify.
+Once installed, you can queue multiple files to be encoded using the parameters you specify.

 ![preview](./preview.png)